 How does bankruptcy treat separate and marital property or debt?

 Unlike most states, Nevada is a community property state.
 While some states differentiate between which spouse owns a specific asset that was acquired during the marriage, Nevada law tends to consider all marital assets to be owned equally between the spouses.
 This is true regardless of whose name the property or the debt incurred to buy the property is in.
 Some common examples of community property include:

 - Income earned by either spouse during the course of the marriage,

 - Items purchased during the marriage, and

 - Separate property that is so intertwined with community property that it can't be identified.

 This is in contrast to separate property that was owned by a single spouse prior to the marriage and is not so mixed with community property that it can no longer be identified.
 Upon discharge, a bankruptcy court will wipe out the individual debt owned by the filing spouse as well as that spouses' responsibility for any community debt.
 However, a non-filing spouse will still be on the hook for those community debts even after the bankruptcy case is completed.

 A Las Vegas Bankruptcy Attorney can answer your Joint Filing Questions

 Before you decide to file for bankruptcy either jointly or separately, it is worth discussing your options with an experienced bankruptcy attorney.
-The attorneys at Vohwinkel Law have years of experience helping Nevada residents obtain a fresh financial start through the bankruptcy process.
+The attorneys at Vohwinkel Law have years of experience helping Las Vegas residents obtain a fresh financial start through the bankruptcy process.
 Contact Vohwinkel Law today for a free consultation.